1899 Wright Kite

 Wilbur built this kite in 1899 to test whether warping the wings would roll the craft right and left.
 The kite was controlled from the ground by four cables attached to two sticks.

 The kite had a small horizontal tail attached to back middle strut.
-This was the last flying machine built by the Wrights to have a horizontal tail in the back until nearly a decade late, when the began to manufacture the Wright Model B airplane.
+This was the last flying machine built by the Wrights to have a horizontal tail in the back until over a decade later, when the Wright Company began to manufacture the Wright Model B airplane.

 Back to the top